htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 To ensure that the job is matched to a machine with enough local disk space to hold all the transferred files, HTCondor automatically adds the ``DiskUsage`` job attribute.
-This attribute includes the total size of the job’s executable and all input files to be transferred.
+This attribute includes the total size of the job's executable and all input files to be transferred.
 HTCondor then adds an additional clause to the ``Requirements`` expression that states that the remote machine must have at least enough available disk space to hold all these files: